EASTERN STATE HOSPITAL LONG TERM / ACQUIRED BRAIN INJURY - LEXINGTON Kentucky

 Eastern State Hospital Long Term / Acquired Brain Injury - Assisted Living & Care Services:

-Eastern State Hospital Long Term / Acquired Brain Injury assists elderly residents with large number of ADLS such as:
+Eastern State Hospital Long Term / Acquired Brain Injury assists elderly residents with many ADLS including:

 Eastern State Hospital Long Term / Acquired Brain Injury - Accommodation Options: